Introduction to Multi-Armed Bandits: Setup: adversaries and regret

 \begin{remark} Pseudo-regret cannot exceed regret, because the best-in-foresight arm is a weaker benchmark.
 Some positive results for pseudo-regret carry over to regret, and some don't.
 For IID rewards/costs, the $\sqrt{T}$ upper regret bounds from Chapter~\ref{ch:IID} extend to regret, whereas the $\log(T)$ upper regret bounds do not extend in full generality, see Exercise~\ref{FF:ex:IID} for details. \end{remark}

-\xhdr{Adaptive adversary} typically models scenarios when algorithm's actions may alter the environment that the algorithm operates in.
+\xhdr{Adaptive adversary} can change the costs depending on the algorithm's past choices.
+Formally, in each round $t$, the costs $c_t(\cdot)$ may depend on arms $a_1 \LDOTS a_{t-1}$, but not on $a_t$ or the realization of algorithm's internal randomness.
+This models scenarios when algorithm's actions may alter the environment that the algorithm operates in.
 For example: \begin{itemize} \item an algorithm that adjusts the layout of a website may cause users to permanently change their behavior, \eg they may gradually get used to a new design, and get dissatisfied with the old one.

 \item a bandit algorithm that selects news articles for a website may attract some users and repel some others, and/or cause the users to alter their reading preferences.

 \item if a dynamic pricing algorithm offers a discount on a new product, it may cause many people to buy this product and (eventually) grow to like it and spread the good word.
 Then more people would be willing to buy this product at full price.